-- Wrap snugly in plastic wrap, then wrap the whole thing in aluminum foil.
+- Wrap each side of the bread in plastic wrap, then put them back together so the cut surfaces are facing one another.
+Wrap the whole thing in aluminum foil.
 Freeze.

 - When ready to bake, there's no need to thaw.
-Remove the plastic wrap and foil, then place loaf halves on a baking sheet as you would if you were baking it fresh.
+Remove the foil and all plastic wrap, then place loaf halves on a baking sheet as you would if you were baking it fresh.
 Bake for 20-25 minutes, or until golden.
 Broil for a minute or two if you'd like it crispier.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!